kullo/smartsqlite/README.md

 License
 -------

+SmartSqlite is licensed under the Apache License 2.0.
+The encryption module botansqlite3 is licensed under the [Botan license](https://botan.randombit.net/license.txt), a 2-clause BSD license.

 ```
-Copyright 2014–2015 The SmartSqlite contributors (see NOTICE.txt)
+Copyright 2014–2016 The SmartSqlite contributors (see NOTICE.txt)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.